Linkin Park – The Hunting Party

 Predictable on the surface, hollow on the inside and bearing a ribbon of frustration winding its way through this re-gifted hour of near indistinguishably sung tantrums rebranded as lyrics with the occasional ill placed electronic effect that sounds as though Hahn just hit the synth in frustration; The Hunting Party is less a return to the beginning and more a sign of an impending, overdue end.

-The Hunting Party was released on 13th June 2014, for further information or to order the album visit here.
+The Hunting Party was released on 13th June 2014.
+For further information or to order the album visit Linkin Park’s website here.

 Watch the video for Guilty All The Same (feat.
 Rakin) here: